TryHackMe - Linux Agency

 Mission 22

-• We navigated to the home directory but we didn’t find any flags, I have checked the current shell because of the prompt ($) using echo $0 I found it shell so I switch it to bash I found the flag, so the flag is in .bashrc
+- We navigated to the home directory but we didn’t find any flags, I have checked the current shell because of the prompt (

 Mission 23

-• to execute system commands in python we imported system function from os module
+- to execute system commands in python we imported

 Mission 24